jergra/images-next14-supabase/README.txt

 to do:
+- needs to be margin for forms in mobile view
 - make it possible to add images from any source, perhaps storing images on Cloudinary.
 This would probably be a separate project.